canuckistani/sup-son/README.md

 * ctrl + shift + z ( cmd + shift + z on OS X) copies the mighty (╯°□°）╯︵ ┻━┻ to your clipboard!
 * that's it.

 **DISCLAIMER** Use of this add-on to deploy shrugs and flips at lightning speed may enhance your credibility and regard amongst cooler co-workers and further your career.
-Please send paypal donations to [ff3j@burnitall.com](mailt:ff3j@burnitall.com).
+Please send paypal donations to [jeff@eko-recordings.ca](mailt:jeff@eko-recordings.ca).

 ###Future Roadmap